Devil Mountain Lakes: Geography

-There are several maars the Killeak Lakes (North Killeak maar and South Killeak maar) and White Fish Lake (Whitefish Maar) close by and the area is sometimes also called Espenberg Maars.
+There are several nearby maars, such as the Killeak Lakes (North Killeak maar and South Killeak maar) and White Fish Lake (Whitefish Maar).
+The area is sometimes also called Espenberg Maars.

 History

 The lake was probably shaped during volcanic eruptions about 21,000 years ago during the Pleistocene Ice Age as lava flows came through the permafrost creating violent underground explosions.

-On December 1, 1978 the nature reserve was established as "Bering Land Bridge National Monument" changing the name on December 2, 1980 to "Bering Land Bridge National Preserve".
+On December 1, 1978, the nature reserve was established as "Bering Land Bridge National Monument"; on December 2, 1980, its name was changed to "Bering Land Bridge National Preserve".